Global Air Freight Update: March 2026

 • From North America to Europe

-Capacity is available, and rates are still low.
+Sufficient capacity is available and rates are expected to remain low.

 Europe